plinss/acmebot/README.rst

 If all goes well,
-the tool will generate a public/private key pair used for client authentication to the certificate authority, register an account with the certificate authority, automatically accept the certificate authority's terms of service, obtain authorizations for each configured domain name, generate primary private keys as needed for the configured certificates, issue certificates,
+the tool will generate a public/private key pair used for client authentication to the certificate authority, register an account with the certificate authority, prompt to accept the certificate authority's terms of service, obtain authorizations for each configured domain name, generate primary private keys as needed for the configured certificates, issue certificates,